Stanton Street: Community

 The street also includes a settlement house based on the ideas that Jane Addams brought from the settlement movement in England that won her a Nobel Prize in 1931.
 The Stanton Street Settlement, founded in 1999, is active in the community through volunteer work.

 The site of the second African burial ground in New York lies between Stanton and Rivington Streets, now a playground in the Sara Delano Roosevelt Park.
 The M'Finda Kalunga community garden is also at this location.

 The Lower East Side, once known for its large Jewish community of German, Eastern European Jews and later by Puerto Ricans before an influx of newer immigrants, is beginning to see a slight resurgence in the Jewish character of the neighborhood, led by the Stanton Street Synagogue, Congregation Bnai Jacob Anshei Brzezan.

 The Sara D. Roosevelt Park had a service facility at Stanton Street which included a public restroom until 1994, when it was closed.

 Notable residents

-The street was once home to Lady Gaga before her rise to fame.
+Lady Gaga lived there before she was famous.